Hello, I’m Victoria.

 Vibrant Body Works with Betty Ann Dean

-I continue as a part of Water Street Family Counseling, an awesome group of therapists.
-I am a co-founder, in 2012.
+I am a co-founder of Water Street Family Counseling, an awesome group of therapists. in 2012.
+I continue here also!

 To see our Water Street Website: Check it out Here.